Thigh-high boots

 Thigh-high boots, known also as thigh-length boots or simply thigh boots, are boots that extend above the knees to at least mid-thigh.
-Other terms for this footwear include over-the-knee boots (abbreviated OTK boots; the full term is also used for the boots for women and especially when cuffed.
+Other terms for this footwear include over-the-knee boots, a name originally used for 15th century riding boots for men.
+These are sometimes called pirate boots, especially when cuffed.
+Over-the-knee boots are sometimes abbreviated to OTK boots.
 Lengths vary from reaching just over the knee to reaching almost to the crotch (referred to as crotch boots or crotch-high boots).